JeevanM26/ai-object-detection-system-yolo-type/README.md

 where it has less mop50 it will train again in that certain part and improve it self continuesly "

 # 🛰️ Orbital Watch: AI Safety Auditor
+# it is YOLO (you can look once) type model trained
 ### 🚀 Overview
 Orbital Watch is an automated facility safety monitor.
 Using **YOLOv8** for object detection and **Falcon 2 VLM** for contextual reasoning, it identifies safety equipment and generates real-time compliance audits.